-8.3.1 There can be no substitution for members of the Cabinet.

-- 8.3.2 There can be substitution on the Overview and Scrutiny Board, subject to certain conditions; substitution is not permitted for Task Groups. - 8.3.3 Substitution may be allowed on any other Committee provided the substitute member is eligible to serve having completed the appropriate training.
+- 8.3.1 There can be no substitution for members of the Cabinet. - 8.3.2 There can be substitution on the Overview and Scrutiny Board, subject to certain conditions; substitution is not permitted for Task Groups. - 8.3.3 Substitution may be allowed on any other Committee provided the substitute member is eligible to serve subject to requirements set out in the terms of reference at Part 5 of the Constitution.